-I am a feminist historian of the British Empire who specialises in modern South African and Zimbabwean history.
+I am an Africanist and feminist historian who specialises in modern South African and Zimbabwean history.
 To date, my research has examined the relationship between transnational networks, settler colonialism and women's colonial histories, principally focusing on white women and the ambiguities of race and gender in the Southern African region.
 My first monograph, Gendering the Settler State: White Women, Race, Liberalism and Empire in Rhodesia c.1950-1980 (Routledge, New York, 2016, paperback 2017) began the long overdue task of "gendering" the history of British decolonisation, through examining how "liberal" women responded to UDI, guerrilla insurgency and the coming of independence in colonial Zimbabwe.

 I was awarded my PhD from the University of Sheffield in 2012, following which I became a Vice-Chancellor's postdoctoral fellow, and latterly lecturer in Gender Studies at the University of the Free State, South Africa.
 Prior to joining Nottingham in October 2018, I was senior lecturer at the University of Chichester where I taught widely on the Modern History programme.
 I have successfully supervised three PhD theses and welcome enquiries from those interested in modern Southern African history; women's history; and aspects of "new" imperial history.

-I'm a committee member of Women's History Network (WHN), and currently manage the WHN blog.
-I'm also reviews editor for Itinerario: Journal of Imperial and Global Interactions.
-If you would like to write for either publication then please do get in touch.
+I'm currently a member of the editorial collective of The South African Historical Journal, and prior to that I was the reviews editor for Itinerario: Journal of Imperial and Global Interactions.
+If you have an idea for a special issue of SAHJ, then please do get in touch.

 I currently teach the second year optional module, HIST2051: Villains or Victims?
 White Women and the British Empire, c.1840-1980.